These are some of the most popular and most interesting things to do in Santa Barbara.

-It's hard to find a good description of this drive, signs are scarce and sometimes missing, and the only online map I could find was a challenge to use.
-So you don't have to go through all that, I created a map for you to use.
+It's hard to find a good description of this drive, signs are scarce and sometimes missing, and the only online map we could find was a challenge to use, so we created a map for you to use.

 02 of 08

 Santa Barbara's south-facing coastline and sheltered bay make for some outstanding coastal views.
 Among the things you'll find on the Santa Barbara waterfront are: